Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Vermilion Lakes panorama at sunset, Banff

 As the sun ditched us for the day behind Mount Rundle and Sulphur Mountain, the sky did that thing they promise in brochures but you never believe.
-It went full peacock tail—orange, pink, purple.
+It went full peacock tail - orange, pink, purple.
 The lakes, being the overachievers they are, mirrored it perfectly.
-We sat on a log, feeling smug and slightly mosquito-bitten.
+Mount Rundle's distinctive, wedge-like profile jutted into the colored sky, a classic example of a "thrust fault" where ancient layers of limestone were shoved upward and tilted by tectonic forces over 70 million years ago.
+We sat on a log, feeling incredibly smug, geologically insignificant and slightly mosquito-bitten.

 Close-up view of the calm, reflective waters of Vermilion Lakes at dusk, Banff, Alberta, Canada (51.1853, -115.5963)